billbudge/Diagrammar/README.md

 ## Function Abstraction

 So far this language lacks expressive power.
 We have to rebuild these graphs every time we want to create a similar function, for example cascading multiplication or logical operations instead of addition.
 To make the graph representation more powerful, any function can be abstracted.
 This adds an input value, of the same type as the function, to indicate that the function is merely a template and the function body is imported.
 This operation is called "opening" the function.
-This allows us to create a function that takes one or more other functions as input.
+This allows us to create a function that takes a function as input.

 <figure>
   <img src="/resources/function_abstraction.png"  alt="" title="Function Abstraction">